HeartArmy/PasteBro/README.md

 3. Drag **PasteBro.app** to your **Applications** folder
 4. Done!

+**To auto-launch at login:** Since this is an unsigned app, you need to add it manually:
+- Go to System Preferences → Users & Groups → Login Items
+- Click the `+` button and select PasteBro from Applications

 ## Usage

 - Press **Cmd+L** (or your custom hotkey) to open the sidebar